|The Berkeley Series|

 © Tate Britain

-outside her secret tunnel lest the Regent (and then King George IV)
+outside her secret tunnel leading to the shrubbery, lest the Regent (and then King George IV)

 should die and the law besiege her!
 During these years, however, she

-learns the art of inner contentment and on the day of her death sits
+learns the art of inner contentment and one autumn day in her vintage years finds her sitting

 by the hearth reflecting upon her extraordinary life.
 Gazing into the